Journalism students face a Catch-22: They need clips to get clips.

 John Hendrickson, a senior editor at The Atlantic, and Jonathan Segal, a vice president and executive editor at Alfred A. Knopf, talk about what makes an idea a magazine story versus a book.
 John wrote The Atlantic article “What Joe Biden Can’t Bring Himself to Say,” named one of the best stories of 2019 by Longform.
 His reported memoir Life on Delay grew out of that magazine article.

-Pitching Audio Stories
+Pitching New York Stories

 The publications director is working with editors to create opportunities for students.
 Check out the “Getting Published” newsletter for tips from students, Q&As with professional writers and editors, and calls for pitches.

 Let us know when you’ve been published by filling out this form.
+We’ll then share the piece on social media and on our website.

 Meet Whitney Dangerfield, Publications Director